ijonele/tech-writer-spec-rita/04-endpoints.md

 ### Responses

-On success, the API will return the details of task you've just created:
+On success, the API will return the details of task you've just created.
+Note that an ID will be assigned to your task automatically.

 ```json
 {